 Mercedes-Benz World has a fantastic display of classic and rare along with interactive exhibits and driving experiences.
 The site was built on the same location as the famous Brooklands racetrack, which opened in 1907 and was the world's first purpose-built motor racing circuit.

-Hi-res photos of the car both during restoration period and as on display are available from Hemmels by request.
+Also, hi-res photos of the car both during restoration period and as on display are available from Hemmels by request.